icecreamhead/londoncitypool/content/admin/rules.md

 b) If any player is not at the venue prior to their designated frame being called to play, the opposing team may claim that frame.

 c) Ordinarily, matches should be played with at least 6 players on each team.
 However, a team may field as few as 4 players for a match if it isn't possible to field a full team.
 When fewer than 6 are playing, the opposition captain nominates players to fill in the gaps where the missing players would have played.
 Each player on the team may only play one extra frame in this manner.
-Therefore, if there are 4 players in the team, two will play an extra singles, and the remaining doubles is played by the final two players.
-If there are 5 on the team, then just 3 would play an extra frame.
+Therefore, if there are 4 players in the team, all four will play an extra singles frame and the final doubles frame is forfeited.
+If there are 5 on the team, then just 3 players would play an extra frame (two play singles and one plays doubles).
 Teams will incur a 1 point penalty for fielding only 4 players (section 2.5), and individual player stats are not recorded for additional frames played.

 d) Substitute players can be used in the Reverse Singles & Doubles, but they must be declared to the opposing captain before that round of matches commences.